TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### First of the Sun

-First of the Sun is a minor world consisting mainly of an large ocean and island systems.
-It has no shards residing on it.
+First of the Sun is a minor world consisting mainly of a large ocean and island systems.
+It has no Shards in residence.

 First of the Sun has a single moon named First of the First.